vdesabou/kafka-docker-playground-docs/docs/playground secrets link.md

 🔗 Point a variable at a secret manager, without storing any value

 The store then only contains a reference, which is safe to back up, sync
 between machines, or share with your team.

+Use it to reuse a secret that already exists, rather than storing a
+second copy of it, and for the vault backend which playground never
+writes to.
+The reference is resolved right away, so a typo or a locked
+session is reported on the spot.

+'playground secrets unset' drops the reference but leaves the secret
+itself alone.

 ## Usage